bkomuves/toy-language-server/README.md

 Minimalistic language server (LSP) implementation
 =================================================

-Language server protocol example for a toy language, implemented in Haskell, using the [haskell-lsp](https://hackage.haskell.org/package/haskell-lsp) library under the hood.
+Language server protocol example for a toy language implemented in Haskell, using the [haskell-lsp](https://hackage.haskell.org/package/haskell-lsp) library under the hood.

-The "language" itself is very minimal, to keep the implementation simple, but the LSP support aims to be somewhat realistic.
+The "language" itself is very minimal to keep the implementation simple, but the LSP support aims to be somewhat realistic.

 IDE features
 ------------

-* ~~syntax highlighting~~ apparently this is not supported by LSP... (what. the. actual. fuck)
+* ~~syntax highlighting~~ - apparently this is not supported by LSP... (what. the. actual. fuck)
 * parsing, scope and type errors
-* variable scope highlighting, scope-aware renaming
+* variable scope highlighting, shadowing info
+* scope-aware renaming
 * type information on hovering
-* tab-completion for colors
+* tab-completion (for colors)
 * jump to definition
 * ad-hoc diagnostic (warnings for large numbers and rainbow color)